cs1302uga/cs1302-api-app/README.md

 | 2  | + 5   | SUN 2026-05-03 (MAY 03) @ 03:30 PM EST |
 | 3  | + 0   | MON 2026-05-04 (MAY 04) @ 03:30 PM EST |

-For both logistical and policy-related reasons, the usual late-work policy will not apply for this project, and no late submissions will be accepted after the last deadline option mentioned above. **To be clear, final project submissions received after the last deadline option will NOT be graded.**
+For both logistical and policy-related reasons, the usual late-work policy will not apply for this project, and no late submissions will be accepted after the last deadline option mentioned above. **To be clear, final project submissions received after the last deadline option will NOT be graded.**